TaherJerbi/kallos-backend/README.md

 ## Description

-This is the backend for Kallos, an online Greek gifts store using Angular.js, TypeScript, and Nest.js.
+This is the backend for Kallos, an online Greek gifts store made with Angular.js, TypeScript, and Nest.js.

 ## Team
 Kallos was made by a team of five people: